Santhome

-Santhome is a locality in Mylapore in Chennai city (formerly Madras) in India.
+Santhome, also written San Thome, is a locality in Mylapore in Chennai city (formerly Madras) in India.
+It was a Portuguese settlement in the 16th century.

 History

 The word Santhome or San Thome is derived from Saint Thomas.
 The tradition is that he was martyred in AD 72 at St.Thomas Mount in the city, and was interred in Mylapore.
 Later a church was built over his supposed tomb and today is known as the San Thome Basilica.

 The Basilica is one of the three churches that claim to have been built over the tomb of an apostle.
 (Others include St. Peter's Basilica in Rome, Italy; the Church of Saint James the Great in Santiago de Compostela, Spain.)

 St. Thomas Tomb

-After Thomas the Apostle landed in Calicut and preached about Jesus in Kerala, he came to Chennai and preached about Jesus and was killed in AD 72 in St. Thomas Mount and possibly buried in Mylapore (presently Santhome).
+After Thomas the Apostle was said to have landed in Calicut and preached about Jesus in Kerala, he came to Chennai and preached about Jesus and was killed in AD 72 in St. Thomas Mount and possibly buried in Mylapore (presently Santhome).
 And as History a small and simple structure (church) was built over the tomb of Saint Thomas the Apostle by his disciples in AD 72.

-In AD 1521 the tomb was renovated by Portuguese missionaries and built a church over the tomb.
+In AD 1521 the tomb was renovated by Portuguese missionaries who built a church over the tomb.
 After the tomb of Saint Thomas the apostle was renovated the relic of Apostle was firstly shown in the church.
-And the body of Apostle was took into the town as grand procession in Santhome and Mylapore and again buried in the center of Santhome Church in 1523 after the church was opened.
-In 1545 Saint Francis Xavier visited the church and stayed for nearly 11 months and he often prayed in the tomb and celebrated Eucharist Mass in the main church.
+The body of the Apostle was taken into the town under grand procession in Santhome and Mylapore and again buried in the center of Santhome Church, in 1523 after the church was opened.
+In 1545 Saint Francis Xavier visited the church and stayed for nearly 11 months.
+He often prayed in the tomb and celebrated Eucharist Mass in the main church.
 In 1729 the tomb was first opened to the public.

 Santhome Church

-The Portuguese explorers came to Mylapore in 1500, they saw the tomb of St.Thomas as small abandoned structure and they decided to build a church in that same place, in 1522 they started building the church with the order of King John III of Portugal and opened in 1523.
-And they named the east coast of Mylapore as Santhome were the church is located.
+The Portuguese explorers came to Mylapore in 1500, they saw the tomb of St. Thomas as a small abandoned structure and they decided to build a church in that same place.
+In 1522 they started building the church under orders of King John III of Portugal and opened it in 1523.
+They named the east coast of Mylapore as Santhome where the church is located.
 In 1893 British decided to rebuild the church with the status of Cathedral and opened in 1896.
 Later on the church became Basilica and National Shrine of India.
 And also referred to be "International Shrine".
 It is a very important church in the world and most visited site in Chennai.

-Now it is known as "National Shrine of St. Thomas Cathedral Basilica" or "Santhome Church" built over the holy tomb of Saint Thomas the Apostle.
+Today it is known as "National Shrine of St. Thomas Cathedral Basilica" or "Santhome Church" built over the holy tomb of Saint Thomas the Apostle.
 The glory and dignity of St. Thomas shown in this Cathedral Basilica Church.